Red Devon : Recovering : Slow Ark Food of Taste

 Coming to America

-Devon arrived in 1623 aboard the ship Charity: one bull and three heifers, the first American Devons.
+Devon arrived in 1623 aboard the ship Charity: one bull and three heifers, the first American Red Devons.

-This was the high water mark of Devon in America—until their resurgence in the early 21st century.
+Consequently, this was the high water mark of Devon in America—until their resurgence in the early 21st century.
 Devon cattle have become in high demand due to their superb performance on grass to produce top quality beef.

 Why do we raise Red Devon?